 e.
 Strain away from water, cover and refrigerate

-6. Brown rice – Cook or use pre-cooked product
+6. Brown rice – Cook or use a pre-cooked product

 b.
 Rain in rice and cook for about 20min or until the grains are cooked